First things first, what is a warehouse-native app?

-In other words, a warehouse-native app vendor enables its customers to bring their own data warehouse to the vendor’s application which then performs tasks using the customer’s data.
+In other words, a warehouse-native app vendor enables its customers to bring their own data warehouse (or cloud data platform) to the vendor’s application which then performs tasks using the customer’s data.

 The data doesn’t need to be synced from the customer’s data warehouse to the vendor’s application, which is typically the case with traditional SaaS solutions.

 This new software development paradigm, being popularized by Snowflake, is being fueled by the proliferation of the cloud data warehouse.

 What’s leading to the rapid adoption of the warehouse-native architecture?

 The core idea is very simple: